-The experiments will be conducted under field conditions, growing in pots.
-All experiments will be performed in parallel on plants grown under normal and stress conditions in the treated groups compared with untreated.
-Growing vessel size differs depending on the studied species.
-Pots have a diameter of 35 cm and depth of 50 cm and will be filled with soil collected from the field, ground, sieved and homogenized (Kauffman and Gartner, 1978).
+The experiments were conducted under field conditions, growing in pots.
+All experiments were performed in parallel on plants grown under normal and stress conditions in the treated groups compared with untreated ones.
+Growing vessel size differed depending on the studied species.
+Pots had a diameter of 35 cm and depth of 50 cm and were filled with soil collected from the field, ground, sieved and homogenized (Kauffman and Gartner, 1978).